Gaston Hanet Archambault: Life

 While in Bern Archambault wrote a manuscript in 1942 relating his views and experience as a young boy at school in England and then in the French Army and later in World War I trenches.
 Chapters of the book cover working for Ralph Lane (Nobel prize winner) and especially his life and times with The Herald newspaper and its eccentric millionaire owner.
 There are also analyses of French military strategy that eventually led to total defeat in 1940 with a vivid description of the population exodus.
 Throughout the book Archambault follows his quest for democracy.
 The manuscript survived and was published in the original English version in 2023 and a French translation in 2024.

-All of Hanet Archambault's newspaper articles for the New York Times may be consulted in the NYT archives.
-There were many front-page articles especially 1939-1940 which show the inexorable progress of the German invasion.
+All of Hanet Archambault's newspaper articles for the New York Times are in the New York Times archives.
+There were many front-page articles especially during the years 1939 and 1940 which show the inexorable progress of the German invasion.

 In 1945 Archambault was sent to London but was then asked to establish an office of The New York Times in South Africa where he resided in Pretoria.

 Archambault died in Cape Town on 21 May 1951.
 His funeral was held at St. George's Cathedral, Cape Town, South Africa, where the pallbearers were Armand Gazel, the French Ambassador; Bernard C. Connelly, United States Charges a’Affaires; Jack E. Bruce, Minister of External Affairs; Christiaan A. Smith of the State Information Office; Robert Stimson, representing the foreign correspondents; George Aschman of The Cape Times; Johannes H. Lessing, chairman of the Press Gallery Association and Arthur J. Classen of the South African Press Association.

 The chief mourner at Archambault's funeral was Michael Hanet Archambault, his only surviving son.
 The Cape Argus reported that Mr. Archambault's death ‘will be grievously regretted by all who met and admired this distinguished journalist’.